 Ideologies are the assumptive roots of our division, and what’s to stop any one from gaining acceptance besides the overwhelming weight of conformity – the rule of law comes to mind, if might making right is not your thing.
 Symbols that represent values – yours, mine, anybody’s – may need explanatory context since they’ve arisen out of specific histories, but as censorship is an absolute, that sure rules out the audience.
 Does that make censorship destined only for battle, or can the outcomes of censorship be reached some other way?
 When disputants do become combatants, how is it determined that any were justified, not just petulant?
 Who even gets to say?
 Come now, don’t be naïve… as in any battle, to the winner go the spoils.
 Is that not frequently the motive to fight, or not always?

 As for me, where I presently enjoy some measure of free speech, I seek no control over others, which maybe means I take no side in the battle… can that be possible?
 If yes, is it also palatable?
 I’m almost certain some will feel such a stance shirks responsibility.
-Could I be so certain unless I felt a tad guilty about it, myself?
+Could I be almost certain unless I felt a tad guilty about it, myself?
 So am I this mere spectator?
 I claim to be no hero; I’m also no soldier, so… a diplomat?
 I’m trying not to be a recluse, so I’ve just laid out an argument of disinterest as amounting to uninterest?

 I’ve been trying to comprehend and advocate for free speech insofar as its permissibility respects an audience to listen and think and decide on their own.
 In light of what I’ve been considering about speaker and audience, I’m almost prompted to recalling E. B. Hall’s overused summary of Voltaire: “I disapprove of what you say, but I will defend to the death your right to say it.”
 (What Hall meant has been the subject of discussion, but the gist isn’t lost in translation.)